brycelong/Freeradius-playbook/README.md

 5. Name of your Azure Domain Services Domain (in all caps)
 6. Name of the realm to be configured ( IE testdomain.com)

-After the above inputs are provided the runbook will configure the linux vm install freeradius and configure it to use the above setup.
+After the above inputs are provided the runbook will configure the linux vm with freeradius and configure it.

 Note** This setup uses the default Snake oil certs that free radius provides!
 To secure your auth connection you will need to configure This setup with a proper cert!!